 Lutherans and Catholics discuss life after death

-Christian Reformed Church expands its relations with ot
+Christian Reformed Church expands its relations with others

-As part of a June 2007 celebratory worship marking its 150th anniversary, the Christian Reformed Church (CRC) offered a prayer of confession repenting the "racism that marred the church's history."
-It had split with the Reformed Church in America (RCA) in 1857.
-A month earlier, the CRC's Disaster Response Services and the RCA's World Service signed a partnership agreement intended to make them more effective in North American disaster situations.
-Many think the two churches are nearly the same in worship style and theology, though some say that, if they came together, there would be difficulties about their differing institutional expressions and struggles over homosexuality.
+Earlier, in May 2007, Disaster Response Services of the Christian Reformed World Relief Committee and the RCA's Reformed Church World Service signed a partnership agreement intended to make them more effective when disaster strikes in North America.
+Many think they the two churches are nearly the same in worship style and theology, though some say if they came together there would be difficulties about their differing institutional expressions and struggles over homosexuality.
+The two are almost equal in size.
 Both are members of the World Alliance of Reformed Churches.
 The CRC is a member of the National Association of Evangelicals and the RCA is a National Council of Churches member.

 ELCA apologizes for 16th century Lutheran persecution of Anabaptists

-In an action affecting their relationship with the Mennonite Church in the U.S., the Evangelical Lutheran Church in America has expressed sorrow for the suffering of Anabaptists during 16th century religious disputes and repudiated statements of earlier reformers on the Anabaptists.
+The Church Council of the Evangelical Lutheran Church in America approved an action expressing sorrow for the suffering of Anabaptists during 16th century religious disputes and repudiating statements of earlier reformers on the Anabaptists.
 To read a report from the ELCA-Mennonite Church USA liaison committee, download Right Remembering in Anabaptist-Lutheran Relations.

-The Department of Ecumenical and Agency Relationships, Office of the General Assembly: resources of the office
+- The Department of Ecumenical and Agency Relationships: resources of the office

 On this web site